remotion-dev/remotion/packages/docs/docs/lambda/serverless-framework-integration.md

 #### 4. Configure the serverless execution role

-Each of the function is assigned with a role named `remotionLambdaServerlessRole` as both function has the same access patterns to the emotion Lambda.
+Each of the function is assigned with a role named `remotionLambdaServerlessRole` as both function has the same access patterns to the Remotion Lambda.

 #### Steps